Pros

 Make no mistake, the redesigned 2015 Chevrolet Tahoe remains that unabashedly big, brawny full-size SUV we’re familiar with.
 But things are a bit different now – GM’s entry-level full-size Tahoe’s all grown up, into a more refined gentleman, if you will.

-Less beer more scotch, less Tip-Top more tailored suite (no offence).
+Less beer, more scotch, less Men’s Warehouse, more tailored suits.
 You get the point.
-And with many competing SUVs prescribing to the fluidic, rounder exterior looks (looking at you, non-Americans), the new Tahoe, in my opinion, exemplifies what a real, sculpted SUV looks like today.
+And with many competing SUVs adopting the fluid, rounder exterior look (looking at you, non-Americans), the new Tahoe, in my opinion, exemplifies what a real, sculpted SUV looks like today.
 Pass the scotch.

 Completely redesigned, the Tahoe finds a whole new level of refinement and sophistication, both inside and out.
-From better, tighter driving dynamics to increased fuel efficiency (from a V8) and a quieter, more connected cabin environment, the new model 2015 Tahoe has essentially grown into a more confident and refined specimen while retaining it’s versatility and brawn.
-But granted, the Tahoe’s boxy persona won’t suit everyone, safe to say the German fans.
+From better, tighter driving dynamics to increased fuel efficiency (from a V8) and a quieter, more connected cabin environment, the new 2015 Tahoe has essentially grown into a more confident and refined specimen while retaining its versatility and brawn.
+But granted, the Tahoe’s boxy persona won’t suit everyone, safe to say, the German fans.

-From stepping up the interior fit-and-finish to improved road handling, the entry-level Tahoe benefits from this new charge of style and sophistication.
-Less obvious details like the hidden rear windshield wiper to the inlaid doors closing inside the new frame all contribute to a much cleaner, streamlined appearance curb side.
+From stepped-up interior fit-and-finish to improved road handling, the entry-level Tahoe benefits from this new charge of style and sophistication.
+Less-obvious details like the hidden rear windshield wiper and the inlaid doors closing inside the new frame all contribute to a much cleaner, streamlined appearance, curb side.

 Inside, the Tahoe is as spacious as you’d expect and the black-white leather stitching throughout in my model looked sharp.
 There’s plenty of rear space and the third-row now finally folds flat; the third-row electric power seats are offered standard.